OneRaynyDay/oneraynyday.github.io/_posts/2020-07-03-Value-Categories-WIP.md

 To be fair, *prvalue* is "pure" in the sense that it does not have storage semantics(even though it may be stored in memory somewhere if it doesn't fit in registers), meanwhile *xvalues* have temporary storage.
 The concept of *plvalue* doesn't really make sense since both itself and *xvalues* would have storage semantics.
 In this sense, *lvalue* is a bucketing term for objects that don't expire.
 Generalized *lvalues* covers all objects, expire or not.
 </details>
 {: .red}

 This is basically an accurate picture of the current state of value semantics in C++.
 It's only confusing because of the names and historical context.
-If we see the evolution of these terms, it makes the biggeer picture a bit easier to understand. **To recap, any expression can either be glvalue or rvalue. glvalues can be either lvalues(non-expiring objects) or xvalues(expiring objects). rvalues can be either prvalues(no storage semantics) or xvalues(prvalues that temporarily materializes into objects).**
+If we see the evolution of these terms, it makes the bigger picture a bit easier to understand. **To recap, any expression can either be glvalue or rvalue. glvalues can be either lvalues(non-expiring objects) or xvalues(expiring objects). rvalues can be either prvalues(no storage semantics) or xvalues(prvalues that temporarily materializes into objects).**

 ## C++17 (2017)